AstroPathJHU/AstroPathPipeline/astropath/hpfs/inform_processing/docs/SavingProjectsfortheinFormJHUProcessingFarm.md

 1. Under ‘Images to export’ select the checkbox next to ‘Component Images (multi-image TIFF)’ <br>
    ![Figure 8 Image](www/Fig8.png)

 **IV.
-Save the algorithm and project with a unique name that does not use special characters (underscores being the only exception).**
+Save the project with a unique name that does not use special characters (underscores being the only exception).**